SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-SuperFlyz81/PROJECT_PRESENTATION.md

 - TODO - Add a collapsible (hidden by default) "solution" section showcasing the final solution (as currently detailed in main.js).
 - TODO - Create a PLANNING.MD document if there is time left.
 This should contain details above your ideation process, planning process, etc. ALSO LINK to this new PLANNING.md file in the PROJECT_PRESENTATION.md file, as per the TODO below.
 - TODO - Rename README.md to something else and then move the content of PROJECT_PRESENTATION TO README.md to make this file the main readme for your project.
 THEN JUST ADD SOME TEXT/A LINK TO PROJECT_PRESENTATION.md to say refer to the main README.md file for instructions.
-- TODO - Replace this TODOs section with an Additional Resources section, linking to installation/usage instructions, your plan document, and the original requirements README.md.
 - TODO - IMPORTANT: Remember to delete your "solution" code from main.js and push everything (including this empty function) back up to GitHub.
 - TODO - Run a manual end-to-end test of your entire project.
 - TODO - Finally, reread the original requirements/objective in the original README.md file to make sure you've hit the brief.